steincodes/steincodes.github.io/_posts/2018-05-26-grid-based-movement-tutorial.markdown

 And helps the person modifying the setting understand how to use the code better.
 That means if, `speed = 0.5` then the time taken for the movement will be 2 seconds and if `speed = 2` then the time taken fot the movement will be half a second.

 You can even use different tileSizes for x and y axis but that is not required.
+This will allow you to create grids with rectangles rather than squares, it's silly but possible.
 It can be implemented like,
 ```swift
 export(Vector2) var tileSize;
 // skipping..... to the point